 Have we awakened your interest in K-Pop?
 For starters, check out the glimyu K-Pop playlist!

-glimyu K-Pop playlist of the month: This month we’ve been non-stop listening to these 10 songs:
+glimyu K-Pop playlist: We’ve been non-stop listening to these songs: